IBM/aspera-cli/README.md

 The field `apikey` is for option `apikey`

+> [!NOTE]
-> **Note:** endpoints for regions can be found by querying the `endpoints` URL from file or from the IBM Cloud Console.
+> endpoints for regions can be found by querying the `endpoints` URL from file or from the IBM Cloud Console.

 The required options for this method are: